 Still confused about what construction history is?
 Read more here

-Our AGM and the Second Annual Conference on Construction History will be held in Cambridge 20 and 21 March 2015 including tours of buildings and an annual lecture and dinner.
+Our AGM and the Third Annual Conference on Construction History will be held in Cambridge 8 and 9 April 2016 including tours of buildings and an annual lecture and dinner.
 The AGM and annual lecture are free to all members.
-We ask all those who wish to attend without attending the conference to contact the secretary to gauge numbers.

 Annual General Meeting